-- The SGA Chief Justice and the Office of Student Activities will receive the application and review it within 7 days of submitting the form.
+- The SGA Judicial Committee and the Office of Student Activities will receive the application and review it within 7 days of submitting the form.
 The review process is to verify if the application meets all the basic requirements for becoming a new student organization.

-- If approved, the proposed RSO will be added to the SGA General Council meeting agenda.
-At this meeting the proposed RSO student officers will present to SGA general information about the organization, allow SGA members to ask RSO officers questions about their proposal, and connect the new RSO with SGA sponsors.
+- If approved, the proposed RSO will be added to the SGA Judicial Committee meeting agenda.
+At this meeting the proposed RSO student officers will present general information about the organization, allow SGA members to ask RSO officers questions about their proposal, and connect the new RSO with SGA sponsors.
 If the organization is not approved, you will receive and email from the Office of Student Activities detailing the reason.

 - After connecting SGA sponsors to create legislation that approves the proposed RSO.
 Included in this legislation should be the RSO constitution, SGA budget proposal, name of advisor, officer roster, and list of members.

 - Judicial Revision of the final documents for the new RSO.
 At this time, the SGA Chief Justice and Student Activities office will complete one more review of the draft constitution, budget proposal, advisor, officer roster, and members list before the SGA General Council meeting where members will vote on approving the new RSO.